sylmarien/openstack-install-notes/Neutron.md

     ```
     neutron subnet-create ext-net --name ext-subnet --allocation-pool start=FLOATING_IP_START,end=FLOATING_IP_END --disable-dhcp --gateway EXTERNAL_NETWORK_GATEWAY EXTERNAL_NETWORK_CIDR
     ```
-    Replacing _FLOATING_IP_START_ and _FLOATING_IP_END_ with the first and last IP addresses of the range that you want to allocate for floating IP addresses.
-Replace _EXTERNAL_NETWORK_CIDR_ with the subnet associated with the physical network.
-Replace _EXTERNAL_NETWORK_GATEWAY_ with the gateway associated with the physical network, typically the ".1" IP address.
+    Replacing _FLOATING_IP_START_ (10.79.7.100) and _FLOATING_IP_END_ (10.79.7.200) with the first and last IP addresses of the range that you want to allocate for floating IP addresses.
+Replace _EXTERNAL_NETWORK_CIDR_ (10.79.0.0/16) with the subnet associated with the physical network.
+Replace _EXTERNAL_NETWORK_GATEWAY_ (10.79.0.1) with the gateway associated with the physical network, typically the ".1" IP address.
 You should disable DHCP on this subnet because instances do not connect directly to the external network and floating IP addresses require manual assignment.
-2. Tenant network. **On the Controller node**
+2. Tenant network. **On the core VM**
 The tenant network provides internal network access for instances.
 The architecture isolates this type of network from other tenants.
 The demo tenant owns this network because it only provides network access for instances within it.
   1. Create the tenant network:
-    `neutron net-create demo-net`
+    `neutron net-create etriks-net`
   2. Create a subnet on the tenant network:

     ```
-    neutron subnet-create demo-net --name demo-subnet --gateway TENANT_NETWORK_GATEWAY TENANT_NETWORK_CIDR
+    neutron subnet-create etriks-net --name etriks-subnet --gateway TENANT_NETWORK_GATEWAY TENANT_NETWORK_CIDR
     ```
-    Replacing _TENANT_NETWORK_CIDR_ with the subnet you want to associate with the tenant network and _TENANT_NETWORK_GATEWAY_ with the gateway you want to associate with it, typically the ".1" IP address.
+    Replacing _TENANT_NETWORK_CIDR_ (192.168.100.0/24) with the subnet you want to associate with the tenant network and _TENANT_NETWORK_GATEWAY_ (192.168.100.1) with the gateway you want to associate with it, typically the ".1" IP address.
 3. Create a router on the tenant network and attach the external and tenant network to it:
   1. Create the router:
-    `neutron router-create demo-router`
+    `neutron router-create etriks-router`
-  2. Attach the router to the demo tenant subnet:
+  2. Attach the router to the etriks tenant subnet:
-    `neutron router-interface-add demo-router demo-subnet`
+    `neutron router-interface-add etriks-router etriks-subnet`
   3. Attach the router to the external network by setting it as the gateway:
-    `neutron router-gateway-set demo-router ext-net`
+    `neutron router-gateway-set etriks-router ext-net`